 You might not have heard of any Mutual Fund that is sold only through Direct Plan.
 The primary reason is that there is no incentive for any distributor to sell direct funds (whose bread I eat, his song I sing – says a German proverb).
 But Quantum Mutual Fund has decided to go direct-only route to customers.

 Direct funds are not for all.
 And similarly Regular funds are not the best for all investors.
-Expense ratio is not the only thing one should consider.
-Because there are even other way to save on that – you can directly buy stocks by following a mutual fund.
+The expense ratio is not the only thing one should consider.
+Because there is even another way to save on that – you can directly buy stocks by following a mutual fund.
 Consider the following things before making the decision

 – Actively investing or not